dotnet/core-setup/Documentation/design-docs/framework-version-resolution.md

 A newer version of a shared framework should keep or increase the version to another shared framework (never decrease the version number).

 By following these best practices we have optimal run-time performance (less processing and probing) and less chance of incompatible framework references.

-## Open issues
-### Pre-release versions
-Determine which policy to use for roll-forward of pre-release versions.